Canoeing The French River From Top To Bottom:

 Sucker Creek Landing (Shuswap Camp):

 I also phoned Shuswap Camp to see if we could put in at their dock.
 Their response: no problem!
-I figured we’d have lunch at their restaurant to even things out.
+I figured we’d have lunch at their restaurant as a way of paying them back.

 So – Sucker Creek it was.